1ncontinentia/Incon-Undercover/README.md

 * Wearing a suspicious vest or uniform
 * Wearing a HMD (night vision goggles)
 * Wearing a compromised uniform
-* Driving fast (the faster you go, the more attention you will draw - but for less time obviously)
+* Driving fast (the faster you go, the more attention you will draw)

 And suspicious:
 * Suspicious behaviour: